-The Harris Program is devoted to the study and treatment of infants and young children.
-The infant/child and child/adult interns participate in the Harris Program.
+The Infant/Child interns participate in the Harris Program, which is devoted to the study and treatment of infants and young children.
 The Program trains psychologists, psychiatrists, and social workers in evaluation, treatment, and intervention with infants and their families.
 The focus is on relationship-based assessments and treatment for infants and toddlers in the first five years of life.
 Trainees also learn traditional play therapy techniques, different modalities of child-parent psychotherapy, and relevant aspects of family and parenting methods needed to work with very young children and their caregivers.
-Infant/Child and Child/Adult interns participate in a weekly seminar where they are taught theoretical aspects of infant development, about the parent-caregiver relationship, and evaluation and therapeutic techniques when working with this population.
+Infant/Child interns participate in a weekly seminar where they are taught theoretical aspects of infant development, about the parent-caregiver relationship, and evaluation and therapeutic techniques when working with this population.
 The seminar also incorporates the presentation of clinical evaluations and treatment, much of which is videotaped for discussion by the group.
 Additional components to the Harris Infant Mental Health Program include: interns will conduct outpatient therapy with referred infants and toddlers and their caregivers; interns will conduct infant observations with a normally developing, low risk infant; and interns will participate in weekly multi-disciplinary group supervision.
 By the end of the training year, interns will have the opportunity to be eligible to be rostered nationally as a Child-Parent Psychotherapy provider if they have met the requirements.